 Our friends had never been to Saigon before but they were open minded and ordered steamed dumplings as an appetizer, spicy noodle soups and grilled chicken over noodles, which was similar to what we ate on our first visit.
-This time John chose a chicken and vegetable stir fry dish and I chose duck soup with mushrooms and herbs.
+This time Rahul chose a chicken and vegetable stir fry dish and I chose duck soup with mushrooms and herbs.

 I’m going to suggest that we eat here once a month and call is “Pho with Phriends.”
 This was my duck soup:

 After devouring our entrees, Chris and Yvonne ordered bubble teas, which we saw one gentleman make behind the counter the entire time that we were dining, and I ordered a Vietnamese Coffee.
 Bubble teas were very popular, but I only saw one other person drinking a Vietnamese coffee within my view in the restaurant.

 Now, if you know me and my coffee habits, you may be questioning why I decided to purchase a sweetened coffee.
 I’m the girl that gets my coffee black and never, EVER do I add sugar or cream.
 But this was meant to be a dessert, so I opted for a strongly brewed coffee with a little bit of sugar over a bubble tea.

 Vietnamese coffee, as described by CoffeeGeek, is a combination of concentrated coffee brew, condensed (very sweet) milk (nb: do not use evaporated milk; always condensed milk), and ice.
 To brew Vietnamese iced coffee as authentically as possible (though with a specialty coffee twist, which I’ll detail below), you need something called a phin.